Anranmg/project506/README.md

 Dataset of 550 000 observations about the black Friday in a retail store, it contains different kinds of variables either numerical or categorical.

 ## Variables inside:
-User_ID: User ID
+User_ID: User ID <br />
-Product_ID: Product ID
+Product_ID: Product ID <br />
-Gender: Sex of User
+Gender: Sex of User <br />
-Age: Age in bins
+Age: Age in bins <br />
-Occupation: Occupation
+Occupation: Occupation <br />
-City_Category: Category of the City: A,B,C
+City_Category: Category of the City: A,B,C <br />
-Stay_In_Current_City_Years: Number of years stay in current city
+Stay_In_Current_City_Years: Number of years stay in current city <br />
-Marital_Status: Marital Status
+Marital_Status: Marital Status <br />
-Product_Category_1: Product Category
+Product_Category_1: Product Category <br />
-Product_Category_2: Product may belongs to other category also
+Product_Category_2: Product may belongs to other category also <br />
-Product_Category_3: Product may belongs to other category also
+Product_Category_3: Product may belongs to other category also <br />
-Purchase: Purchase amount in dollars
+Purchase: Purchase amount in dollars <br />

 ## Goal:
-By saying predict customer preference, we expect to find informative characteristics of each group after clustering. we plan to use a few of the attributes in the data only for segmentation and the remaining only to profile the clusters.
+By saying predict customer preference, we expect to find informative characteristics of each group after clustering. we plan to use a few of the attributes in the data only for segmentation and the remaining only to profile the clusters. <br />
 These profiling attributes (e.g. demographic and behavioral data) would help us better understand patterns of different customer groups.
 Meantime, we expect to check robustness of our hierarchical clustering models by comparing similarity between these profiling variables.

 # Running divisive clustering analysis in STATA
 Similar to R and Python, we need to first import the dataset into STATA.
 We use the "import delimited" command. <br />